 Why PMI Testing?

-With Positive Material Identification (PMI) the alloy composition, and thus, the identity of materials can be determined.
-If a material certificate is missing or/and you need to be certain about the type of material used, PMI as an NDT method is the best solution.
-Positive Material Identification is particularly used for high quality metals like stainless steel and high alloy metals.
+With Positive Material Identification (PMI) the alloy composition is analyzed, and thus, the identity of materials can be determined.
+If a material certificate is missing and/or you need to be certain about the type of material used, PMI as an NDT method is the best solution.
+PMI is particularly used for high quality metals like stainless steel and high alloy metals.

 There are two types of PMI Testing